SignalK/signalk.github.io/overview.md

 ### Legal
 Although all NMEA standards are published and available for use by any developer and therefore are technically “open standards”, anyone wishing to use them must not only pay for the standards but also sign a license agreement which restricts how they can be used and in the case of NMEA 2000, a non-disclosure agreement.
-In essence, this prevents the release of an open source application developed using these standards.
+Hardware manufacturers are also obliged to have their equipment ‘certified’ before they can sell it, an expensive process for small companies.
+In essence, this prevents the release of an open source application developed using these standards and presents a high cost of entry for smaller developers.

 <img src="/images/diagrams/Technical+Legal_Barriers.png" width="400">

 Finally, and most importantly, both NMEA standards and the other proprietary protocols in the industry were developed when the instruments on the average boat were much simpler and much less capable.
-In a world where your home thermostat is connected to the Internet and the number of Internet connected devices in the United States alone is projected to exceed a billion by 2016, it seems archaic that your boat is still an island to itself.
+In a world where your home thermostat is connected to the Internet and the number of worldwide Internet connected devices is projected to exceed 30 billion by 2020, it seems archaic that your boat is still an island to itself.

 After all, there are lots of other boats out there, and lots of other sources of information, all of which could be of interest and benefit to you.
 In the modern connected world, shouldn’t you be able to access that information from your